IBD Protocols in Chinese Medicine

 Ulcerative colitis is considered a complicated condition in traditional Chinese medicine (TCM) with many possible patterns of imbalance presenting during different stages of the disease process.
 The most common pattern of imbalance with colitis is called Damp-Heat.
 While the causes of colitis are not well understood, Chinese medical theory dictates that there must be underlying constitutional imbalances for this inflammatory process to occur; these can be due to hereditary influences or poor lifestyle habits.
-Because this is considered a Organ-level constitutional condition, regular application of Acu-sticks to correlated acupressure points, external topical remedies, and organic herbs are often required for for many months to address this condition fully.
+Because this is considered a Organ-level constitutional condition, best outcomes using self-care, combine associated Aroma Acu-Sticks® to acu-points, topical remedies, and good lifestyle practices.

 Colitis Acupressure Points for Self-care